AI Screenr

 68%

-Works well across eng + design + GTM but tends to build consensus before pushing hard.
+Works well across engineering, design, and GTM but tends to build consensus before pushing hard.
 Likely fine for collaborative teams; a risk in environments that need a strong product voice.

 Scoring Dimensions